omar-kada/autonas/README.md

 - **\AUTONAS_HOST** : hostname (needed for Homepage configuration for example)
 - **SERVICES_PATH** : directory that will contain the services compose files and the generated .env variables file with any configuraiton included
 - **DATA_PATH** : directory where all the containers data will be stored
-- **SERVICES** : comma-seperated string of enabled services that will be deployed
+- **enabled_services** : list of enabled services that will be deployed

 ## Service-specific configuraiton

-to add service specific configuration, you just need to add a section `[service_name]` and below it all the configuration needed the main properties that will be used for each service are
+to add service specific configuration, you just need to add a section `<service_name>:` and below it all the configuration needed the main properties that will be used for each service are

 - **PORT** : the port where the service will be exposed